 Methods to Remove Caramel Stains

-- Rub liquid detergent into the dried caramel stain.
+- Rub liquid detergent into the caramel stain.
 Use enough liquid detergent to cover the caramel stain.
 Using your thumb and fingers, rub it in gently.
 The goal is to saturate the stained area.

 - Let the caramel stain stand for at least 5 minutes before rinsing hot water through the back of the stain over the sink.
 Making the water as hot as you can will force the stain out.
 Be sure to read the directions for your fabric type.
 Some fabrics cannot tolerate hot water, in which case, you'll need to use warm.